Healthy Homes Assessment Petone

 Petone Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Petone and New Zealand rental homes where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory in all Petone and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.
+• Property managers and landlords must keep records that prove the compliance with all Healthy Homes Standards that apply or will apply during the tenancy of their rental properties.

-• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

 From July 1st 2023